Is Google Ads Effective?

 Now, that florist shop is targeting people looking for a local florist in their specified location and during their specified time of day.

-We have helped hundreds of businesses find success with Google Ads.
+We have helped hundreds of businesses find success with effective Google Ads management.
 For them, Google Ads is effective.
 It’s effective for generate sales and leads, expanding brand awareness, promoting products & services and growing businesses.

 Again, how effective they can be for you depends on several things.
 I’ve said the following many times.